jmhessel/multi-retrieval/README.md

 pip3 install -r requirements.txt
 ```

+*note, this library is implemented using tensorflow 1.X; I am in the process of porting it to tensorflow 2.0 in the tf2 branch, but some features are not supported.
+Currently, for reproduction purposes, the tensorflow 1.X version is recommended*

 Also --- it helps performance to initialize the word embedding
 matrices with word2vec embeddings.
 You can download those embeddings
 [here](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit)